 The shoe became the spark that Nike needed to keep itself afloat in the midst of fierce competition.
 The window idea did pay off, and that's probably because it wittingly added a unique touch to an otherwise old technology--the Nike Air which had already been in use since the late 1970s.

 Because of its success, the Air Max 1 has been through a lot of transformations since its release.
 One of the most noteworthy is the release of the Air Max 180 in 1991.
-This model, according to Forland, is one of the most difficult Air Max shoes to put together; its designed called for the packets to be visible not only when viewed from the sides, but also when viewed from the bottom.
+This model, according to Forland, is one of the most difficult Nike Air Max shoes to put together; its design called for the packets to be visible not only when viewed from the sides, but also when viewed from the bottom.

 In 2015, Nike took an interesting turn to celebrate yet another milestone for the Air Max series.
-Instead of moving forward and creating new designs and incorporating new technologies, the company dug deep into its archives, and created a shoe that served as one of the inspirations behind the Air Max 1.
+Instead of moving forward and creating new designs and incorporating new technologies, the company dug deep into its archives and created a shoe that served as one of the inspirations behind the Air Max 1.

 Just two years since it has been introduced, the Air Max Zero already has several variations and has been the subject of a handful of collaborations.
 The versions coming from atmos and Staple are two of the most popular collaborative works based on the silhouette of the AM Zero.
+The Staple collaborative model was made exclusively for the Philippines.
+It features the brand's iconic grey and hits of vibrant orange.

 Nike Air Max Zero Style